Malli Mastan Babu: Initiatives, achievements, and awards

-Malli received the annual Distinguished Alumnus Award presented by the Indian Institute of Management, Calcutta in November 2011.
-He also received the Army Commander's Commendation in 2007 and the 2006 Conjee Rustumjee Cohoujee Bey Award given by the Friends of South Asian American Communities in California (FOSACC) for youth contribution.
+Malli was awarded the annual Distinguished Alumnus Award, presented by the Indian Institute of Management Calcutta in November 2011, the Army Commander's Commendation in 2007 and the 2006 Conjee Rustumjee Cohoujee Bey Award given by the Friends of South Asian American Communities in California (FOSACC) for youth contribution.

-After completing climbing Mount Everest, he moved towards Mt.
-Kailash, but he did not ascend it due to its religious significance.
-Malli paid tributes to his hero, Lt.
-Uday Bhaskar Rao and planted his school flag during his Everest trips.
-Many of his expeditions were unguided, but still planned.
+After climbing Mount Everest, he moved towards Mount Kailash, but he did not ascend it due to its religious significance.
+Malli paid tribute to Lt.
+Uday Bhaskar Rao, and planted his school flag during his Everest trips.
+Many of his expeditions were planned but unguided.

 In June and July 2007, he made a high-altitude trek through the four major Hindu Dhams of Uttarakhand.
-Between 21 October and 3 November of the same year, he planned to run 14 half marathons in 14 days in 14 different states.
-He ran 8 full marathons and 3 half marathons in 13 days, spanning 10 Indian states in 2007.
+In the same year, between 21 October and 3 November, he planned to run 14 half marathons, in 14 days, across 14 different Indian states, in the given time, he ran 8 full marathons and 3 half marathons in 13 days, across 10 states.

-In 2008, he completed a 75-day high altitude trek from the Mount Everest region to Kanchenjunga, climbing all the high passes between them, covering a total of approximately 1,100km of the Himalayan terrain.
-With his 2,000 kilometer, 132-day trans-Himalayan expedition from Mount Everest to Mount Kailash, Malli wanted to raise awareness about glaciers in the Himalayas melting due to climate change.
+In 2008, he completed a 75-day high-altitude trek from the Mount Everest region to Kanchenjunga, climbing all the high passes between them, covering a total of approximately 1,100km of the Himalayan terrain.
+With his 2,000km, 132-day trans-Himalayan expedition from Mount Everest to Mount Kailash, Malli wanted to raise awareness about glaciers in the Himalayas melting due to climate change.

-South America, and especially its peaks, were a source of fascination for Malli, who travelled there often after first summiting Mt.
-Aconcagua in 2005.

 Seven Summits

-In 2006, he completed the Seven Summits, the highest peak in each of the seven continents, in a span 172 days.
+In 2006, he accomplished the Seven Summits, the highest peak in each of the seven continents, in a span of 172 days.
 At the time, this was also a world record.
-He climbed each summit on a different day of the week.